AiC-Project/documentation/README.md

 Add the encrypted file to your repository (for example deploy_key.enc).
 DO NOT add the original non encrypted key.

-Add a .travis.yml with the build and publish instructions.
+Add a .travis.yml file with the build and publish instructions.

-You can check the script/publish.sh for a script that publishes the documentation build result in a repository.
-You will need to set several environment variables in Travis to use this script.
+You can check .travis/publish-docs.sh for a script that publishes the documentation build result in a GitHub Pages branch.
+You need to set several environment variables in Travis to use this script.

 ## References